Your expert guide to spending 1 day in Málaga

 We’re going to use these questions to figure out how YOU should spend YOUR 1 day in Malaga.

-1 Day in Malaga: Relax on the beach
+Relaxing on the beach

 view of an empty Malaga beach with town and hills in distance

-If you have 1 day in Malaga and want to spend on the beach, I’d recommend taking a tour of the Costa del Sol’s beaches
+If you have 1 day in Málaga and want to spend on the beach, I’d recommend taking a tour of the Costa del Sol’s beaches

-Playa La Malagueta (Malagueta Beach)
+Playa La Malagueta (La Malagueta Beach)

 Playa de la Caleta (Caleta Beach)